vanshdevgan/os_assigment_62/README.md

 # Steps To Run This Program
-1-	Make Sure You Have Git Installed In Your System
-2-	Make Sure You Run This In Kali Linux Or Parrot OS 3-	Make Sure You Don’t Delete Lib Folder as It’s Essential For Program To Run 4-	Open Terminal & Type
+1-	Make Sure You Have Git Installed In Your System \n 2-	Make Sure You Run This In Kali Linux Or Parrot OS 3-	Make Sure You Don’t Delete Lib Folder as It’s Essential For Program To Run 4-	Open Terminal & Type